TanStack/query/docs/src/pages/guides/placeholder-query-data.md

 There are a few ways to supply placeholder data for a query to the cache before you need it:

 - Declaratively:
-  - Provide `placeholderData` to a query to prepopulate the its cache if empty
+  - Provide `placeholderData` to a query to prepopulate its cache if empty
 - Imperatively:
   - [Prefetch or fetch the data using `queryClient` and the `placeholderData` option](./prefetching)